 Students should check the Course Catalog to ensure they have met the prerequisites for the classes they intend to enroll in; it is the students responsibility to ensure that prerequisites are met.

 How do I change my residency?

 There are a number of factors used to determine residency.
-Information and applications to change residency status may be found at online.
+Information and applications to change residency status may be found online under Forms & Downloads.

 What is Academic Probation?

 Degree/certificate seeking students must maintain a minimum cumulative GPA of 2.0.
 Students who do not meet this requirement will be placed on academic probation and will need to meet with a counselor to in order to register for classes.

 What are the Payment Deadlines and Drop Dates?